One of the FAQ I have asked from my clients is “What’s the difference between Seitai and other therapy(Shiatsu, Massage etc.)?”.

-As well as catching the Kouketsu in a right angle, we Imoto Seitai practitioners do “Gather the strength of the body into the center of axis”.
+As well as catching the Kouketsu in a right angle, we Imoto Seitai practitioners do “Gather the strength of the body into the centre of axis”.

-The human body has the power to gather their parts into the center when they are fine, and in this time, so the spinal column supports their own weight that they do not feel it.
+Human body has the power to gather their parts into the centre when they are fine, and in this time, so the spinal column supports their own weight that they do not feel it.
 Therefore they are able to move or think promptly and spontaneously.

-Also when the human body’s strength gathered into the center, an ineffectual strain would be solved and the body would relax, then the hematic, lymphatic and neurological flow would improve.
+Also when the human body’s strength gathered into the centre, an ineffectual strain would be solved and the body would relax, then hematic, lymphatic and neurological flow would improve.
 Therefore excretion of body wastes, superfluous fat, etc. would ameliorate, too.

 Techniques of Imoto Seitai is compiled based on this principle, and we call it as “Jintai-Rikigaku(human body dynamics)”.